Ferrero and Nutella, Pride of Alba

 Ferrero Rocher.
 Photo by Isabella e Louisa Ficher

-The expansion of Ferrero turned the Group into a multinational enterprise that remained family-owned.
+The expansion of Ferrero turned the Group into a multinational enterprise that is still family-owned.
 The first plant to be opened over the Alps was in Germany in 1957 and soon after came Belgium, France, and Holland.
 By the end of the 1970s, Ferrero opened in Asia and Australia.

 Today there are 25 factories scattered around the globe.

-In an effort to satisfy and tune with local tastes, different versions of the same product were developed.
+Trying to tune with local tastes, different versions of the same products were developed.
 There are certain Ferrero candies available in some countries and not in others.

-Decades of growth based on innovation and little debt have been in line with the ethical values of the company, aiming to support local communities.
+Decades of growth based on innovation and little debt have lined with the company’s ethical values, aiming to support local communities.
 For instance, next to the German plant was established “Villa Piera”, a compound of accommodations for workers.
-The goal was to avoid daily commuting and enhance life’s quality of life of their employees.
+The goal was to avoid daily commuting and elevate the employees ‘ lives.

 Michele had two sons Pietro and Giovanni, named respectively after his father and uncle.
 After the unexpected loss of Pietro in 2011, today’s chairman is Giovanni who mainly works from the headquarters in Luxembourg.
-Giovanni Ferrero not only focuses on its native brands, like his father always recommended, but he implemented a new strategy of acquisitions such as Nestlé.
+Following his father’s footsteps, Giovanni Ferrero keeps focusing on its native brands in addition to implementing a new acquisition strategy, such as the recent one with Nestlé.

 Ferrero e Nutella orgoglio di Alba e delle Langhe